Overview

 Our pediatric neurosurgical team has developed innovative treatment options and includes national and international leaders in pediatric surgery.
 Learn more about neurosurgery research at Mayo Clinic.

-Our physician-scientists also have robust basic and translational research to better understand and treat malignant brain tumors in children, funded by the National Institutes of Health.
+Our physician-scientists also have large basic and translational research to better understand and treat malignant brain tumors in children, funded by the National Institutes of Health.

-Talk with your doctor about whether an innovative clinical trial might be right for your child.
+Talk with your doctor about whether a clinical trial might be right for your child.
 In addition, Mayo Clinic is a member of the Children's Oncology Group.
 This large collaboration among hospitals gives children access to clinical trials that offer the latest in treatments for childhood cancers.

 Top-ranked center